-There is also a new Zen Mode which is based on the same concept as Focus mode in Android Q. Once you enter Zen Mode, you will be allowed to only receive emergency calls and take photos for the next 20 minutes.
-OnePlus should have at least added the option to make phone calls.
-That’s also why we don’t use it much and perhaps Android Q will show better implementation.
+There is also a new Zen Mode which is based on the same concept as Focus mode in Android Q. Once you enter Zen Mode, you will be only allowed to make emergency calls, receive all calls, and take photos for the next 20 minutes.
+OnePlus should have at least added the option to make regular phone calls.
+We still use it quite frequently to force discipline on ourselves.

 OnePlus 7 Pro Benchmark Scores

 OnePlus 7 Pro Camera Review

 The camera is one area where OnePlus hasn’t been able to match up with the tier-1 competition.
 This year, it gets a bit closer.
 Talking of the hardware first, the 7 Pro adds a total of three sensors, and unlike on 6T, puts the extras to better use.

 The first and foremost is the Sony IMX586 48-megapixel sensor with wide f/1.6 aperture lens and OIS and EIS.
 The next is an 8Mp sensor with 78mm lens for